 How to lose weight through portion control?
-“Clean your plate.”
-Remember hearing that as you were growing up?
-Nowadays, you probably still eat everything on your plate, but, unfortunately, there is probably too much (or too much of the wrong types of) food on your plate.
-Over 50% of overweight people are habitual plate cleaners, and their standard food portion is simply whatever they see in front of them.
+“Clean your plate.“ Remember hearing that as you were growing up?
+Nowadays, you probably still eat everything on your plate, but, unfortunately, there is perhaps too much (or too much of the wrong) food on your plate.
+Over 50% of overweight people are habitual plate cleaners, and their standard food portion is whatever they see in front of them.

-Between 1977 and 2000, portion sizes increased by at least 100 calories per portion.
-Adding 100 calories a day over the course of 1-year results in a gain of 36,500 calories, the equivalent of 10 pounds of body weight.
+Between 1977 and 2000, portion sizes increased by 100 calories per portion.
+When you add 100 calories a day for 1-year, it results in a gain of 36,500 calories, the equivalent of 10 pounds of body weight.
 Serving size determines the number of calories you eat.
 You can increase or reduce the calories with portion control.

 - Use smaller plates and bowls.
 People eat with their eyes, not with their stomachs.
-Using smaller plates and bowls will make less food (smaller portions) look like more.
-According to the American Public Health Association, a two-inch reduction in plate size, from 12” to 10” results in 22% fewer calories, meaning that if a typical dinner plate holds 600-700 calories, a smaller plate could produce a weight loss of around 10-12 pounds per year for an average-sized adult.
+Therefore, using smaller plates and bowls will make less food (smaller portions) look like more.
+According to the American Public Health Association, a two-inch reduction in plate size, from 12″ to 10″ results in 22% fewer calories, meaning that if a typical dinner plate holds 600-700 calories, a smaller plate could produce a weight loss of around 10-12 pounds per year for an average-sized adult.

 - Use your hand or palm to measure portion sizes.
-This will ensure that you are eating portions relative to your own body size.
-Since you base your meal size comparatively to the size of your hand, men will more likely be eating a larger portion than that of women, and children, with tiny hands need even smaller portions.
-While this method is only an approximation, it helps you keep our portions at reasonable sizes.
+This will ensure that you eat portions relative to your body size.
+Since you base your meal size comparatively to the size of your hand, men will more likely be eating a larger serving size than that of women, and children, with tiny hands, need even smaller portions.
+While this method is only an approximation, it helps you keep our serving size at reasonable sizes.

 - A serving of protein (meat, poultry, or fish) should be about the size of your palm.